FeroxFoxxo/MorePlayersFixed/README.md

 ## This mod fixes issues with the REPO Beta introduced by the changes to matchmaking.

+If you want to help with this mod at all - especially **balancing the game** as player count scales - please feel free to raise an MR!

 # MorePlayersFixed

 Are you tired of not being able to change the max player count in R.E.P.O.?
 Well BOY do I have something for you!